THE FRENCH REVOLUTION

 (a) Effect on France:

 The France Revolution put on end to the arbitrary rule in France and paved the way for the establishment of a republic there.
-The special privileges of the high order were abolished and lead to the regeneration of France on the basis of social equality.
+The special privileges of the high order were abolished and led to the regeneration of France on the basis of social equality.
 The declaration of the right of man granted freedom and individual liberty to all without any distraction of class or creed.
 Many reforms were introduced in the administration.
 The higher and important posts in the state were opened to talented people.
 All were granted religious freedom.
-The Napoleonic code introduced an uniform system of law for France and made it quite clear and simple.
+The Napoleonic code introduced a uniform system of weights and measures provided by the decimal system for France and made it quite clear and simple.
+He protected private property.

 (b) Effects on Europe:

 (i) Equality: The France Revolution had a great influence on Europe.
-Equality was one of the main principal of France Revolution. it implied the equality of all before law and abolition of privileges enjoyed by the upper order in the society. it established social, economic and political equality in the European countries.
+Equality was one of the main principles of the French Revolution. it implied the equality of all before law and abolition of privileges enjoyed by the upper order in the society. it established social, economic and political equality in the European countries.

 (c) Global impact: